sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ### Log Files

 Used to write logs to file system.
 Denotes the file name pattern for a rolling set of logs files.
-If not specified, agent logs are redirected to target application `stderr`.
+If not specified, Microagent logs are redirected to target application `stderr`.

 Parameter | Name
 --- | ---